anatoliifrolov/postgres-cxx-client/README.md

 ```
 Finally you can read absolutely anything into `std::string`.
 This doesn't perform any checks and just gives you raw content of the field.
-There is also an option to avoid copying data with help of `std::string_view`,
+There is also an option to avoid copying data with help of a `std::string_view`,
-but make sure the result is staying alive for enough time.
+but make sure the result is staying alive long enough.
 ```cpp
 void resultData(Connection& conn) {
     auto const res = conn.exec("SELECT 'DATA'").valid();